coolya/mps.rocks/README.md

       - [Fast track tutorial](https://confluence.jetbrains.com/display/MPSD20182/Fast+Track+to+MPS) is the official tutorial for MPS.
 It will provide you with an high-level overview in 10 steps, covering all aspects of MPS at a high level.
       - [MPS Intro Course by @markusvoelter](https://github.com/markusvoelter/mpsintrocourse) is a slightly advanced introduction to MPS in the form of multiple videos as well as a github repository to play around with.
 It also covers extensions to MPS such as additional notations or the interpreter framework.
       - [Grammar Cells](http://mbeddr.com/files/gc-sle.pdf) are a must-read and must-use extension to MPS.
 It will help you to create consistent and well-behaving textual notations in MPS with no effort.
+      - If you are specificly looking for input on how to build generators [this guide](https://coolya.github.io/maintainable-generators/) contains a set of best practices.
       - The [DSL Engineering Book](http://dslbook.org/) contains detailed discussions of the concepts behind MPS in its Part III on language implementation.
       - For more details on specific MPS topics we refer to [2 books on MPS](http://campagnelab.org/publications/our-books/) as well as the official [MPS User Guide](https://confluence.jetbrains.com/display/MPSD20173/MPS+User%27s+Guide)
     - [Learning](#learing) contains a list of even more tutorials